LimeChain/mongoose-immutable-plugin/Readme.md

 # Mongoose immutable fields plugin

+Immutable property guards modifications on a filed **after document creation**.

 Mongoose immutable fields plugin was born when I have hard time tried to guard a field from modifications after document creation.

-I could not find something, which does that for me (maybe the mongoose concept in my head is wrong), but I have need of some way to protect my fields (from developers - myself included).
+I could not find something, which does that for me (maybe the mongoose concept in my head is wrong), but I had need of some way to protect my fields (from developers - myself included).

 ### Operations-Guard